dcpf/joule/README.md

 #### SetPayload
 Sets the response body to return to the client.
 This typically comes at the end of a route's flow.
 Examples:

-Set a plain text response body (the Content-Type header will automatically be set to text/plain):
+Set a plain text response body (the Content-Type response header will automatically be set to text/plain):

 ```
 {